w0px/autocrystal-community-version/README.md

 testing state

-- headbutt 🟡
+- headbutt

-testing state
+not yet

 - stationary/gift

-coming soon
+not yet

 - egg

-coming soon
+not yet

 - legendary roaming beasts